 The site also gives information about common symptoms described by clients and includes outcomes for some underlying difficulties they experience, including attachment styles, rejection sensitivity, managing difficult feelings & thoughts and being oneself in a psychologically mature manner.
 The idea is that working with underlying difficulties is the most effective way of reducing risk of relapse and creating sustainable change.
 My own integrative practice, incorporates what research evidence shows to be the most effective elements from many schools of psychotherapy, including humanistic therapies, psychodynamic therapies and cognitive behavioural therapies (CBT).

-In my private practice I work with individual clients, couples, family and work groups plus supervisees in quiet and comfortable surroundings in a four hundred year old thatched cottage at the village of Horseheath, near to Haverhill, here is a picture of the cottage in the snow.
+In my private practice I work with individual clients, couples, family and work groups plus supervisees in quiet and comfortable surroundings in a thatched cottage reputed to be four hundred years old.
+The cottage was re-thatched in Spring 2019 in a process described here.

 The village of Horseheath is close to Cambridge, 11.5 miles south of Addenbrookes NHS Hospital, just off the A1307 (and on the 13 bus route) in South Cambridgeshire, close to Suffolk, Hertfordshire and Essex.
 Distances from local centres are: Bishops Stortford 20 miles, Braintree 20 miles, Sudbury 20 miles and Bury St Edmunds 21 miles.
 The photographs on this website were taken by me in the cottage garden and the village.

 At present my professional fees are £80 per one hour session for individual clients, plus an additional £20 per one hour session for each additional person, so couples are £100 per one hour session.